DMacMakes/dmdocs/content/en/torrens/cao107/week10/index.md

 _**CUDA**_ is a sort of umbrella term for hardware and software, and _**nvcc**_ is the _**NVidia C/C++ Compiler**_.
 {{< /alert >}}

-Al Pachino is Ace Ventura:
+Al Pacino is Ace Ventura:

 {{< youtube zWpv3hxeqq4>}}